alejandroarmas/alejandroarmas.github.io/_posts/2020-04-21-Distributions.md

 ## Random Variables

 Considering that an **experiment** is a procedure that produces well defined outcomes, like taking a course and finishing with a certain grade letter, we see that a **random variable** is a function which maps random outcomes from experiments to numerical values $X : \Omega \to R $.
+The set of all possible numerical values attainable is called the **support** of the random variable.

-For example we could allow people to shop at supermarkets and let our random variable X = the number of infected shoppers with Covid-19 or X = the number of A's you finish your degree with at University.
+For example we could allow people to shop at supermarkets and let our random variable Y = the number of infected shoppers with Covid-19 or X = the number of A's you finish your degree with at University.
 The set of all outcomes in an experiment is called the **sample space** usually denoted by $\Omega$.

 Typicallly Random Variables are denoted by a capital letter and if they map to a finite or countably infinite range, then we say it is a *discrete* random variable.
 Now if you consider a RV with an uncountably infinite sample space it is said to be a *continuous* variable.
 An example of this would be mapping the heights of all humans on earth to a continuous random variable X.